Various EU funding mechanisms can be used to advance public health and support health equity initiatives.

 EU Regional Policy is the EU’s main investment policy.
 It aims to put Europe’s countries and regions on a more equal footing by reducing disparities between the various EU regions.
 It is delivered through two main funds: the European Regional Development Fund (ERDF) and the Cohesion Fund (CF).
 These EU funds invest in health as a key asset for regional, urban and territorial development, in order to reduce economic and social inequalities.

 The ERDF aims to strengthen economic and social cohesion in the European Union by correcting imbalances between its regions.
 The sole recipients of CF are Member States whose Gross National Income (GNI) per inhabitant is less than 90 % of the EU average.
 In other words, this EU fund aims to reduce economic and social disparities and to promote sustainable development.
+You can find examples of ERDF projects in the database.

 The ERDF and the CF focus on key investment priorities: